zDevtutor/Electroshop/README.md

 #### Home Page

-- The homepage contains a list of latest products with the navigation to easily navigate between listed products.
+- The homepage contains a list of latest products with the pagination to easily navigate between listed products.

+#### Product Details

+- This where all the product details are listed and gives the user the ability to add the product to cart plus adding a review.

 #### Profile Page

 - Users will be able to navigate to their Profile page via the navigation bar at the top of site.
-This page is where they will be able to update their profile details like their name, email and password as well as uploading profile image.
-Users will also be able to see an order history details.
+This page is where they will be able to update their profile details like their name, email and password as well as uploading a profile image.
+Users will also be able to see an order history and has the option to view order details.
 If they have made purchases.
 They will see the order is paid.
-If the order is delivered they will be able to see that as well.
+If the order is delivered they will see that as well.

+#### Cart

+- This were the user will be able to see all cart items and update any of the items easily before proceeding to checkout.

 #### Checkout

 - This is where the user will be able to confirm the shipping address, payment details and review the order.
 The user will be prompted to fill out their information to complete the order here.
 There will be two method of payment whether paypal or Stripe.
 I have implemented Paypal to manage payments and Stripe will be added later.

+#### Order Details

+- This is where all the order information are diplayed including whether the order is paid or delivered.

 ## Features Left To Implement

+- Add Email confirmation after signing up.
-- Add sorting of products
+- Add forget password functionality.
+- Allow users to sort products according to price, rating.
 - Add Stripe functionality to handle payment through stripe.
 - Social Media Login: Allowing users to log in with their Facebook or Google credentials.